 Coconut milk contains essential fatty acids that nourish the scalp and also adds strength and shine to existing strands of hair.
 It is rich in iron, vitamin C and all of the B vitamins which helps feed the scalp.
 Coconut milk also contains zinc, which is a substance that blocks a sex hormone called DHT from causing baldness.

-- 1While in the shower, use the coconut milk as you would a rinse or conditioner after shampooing.Be sure to massage it through to the ends of the hair to add thickness and shine to existing strands.Advertisement
+- 1Be sure to massage it through to the ends of the hair to add thickness and shine to existing strands.While in the shower, use the coconut milk as you would a rinse or conditioner after shampooing.Advertisement

-- 2Rinse the coconut milk out.Do not use conditioner after unless you hair is very damaged and brittle.Advertisement
+- 2Do not use conditioner after unless you hair is very damaged and brittle.Rinse the coconut milk out.Advertisement

 You can rinse your hair with coconut milk every day if you like.